 Printing, Photocopying, and Scanning

-Photocopying at no charge is availble by obtaining the faculty copy card located at the Reference Desk on the 2nd floor of the library.
+Photocopying at no charge is available by obtaining the faculty copy card located at the Reference Desk on the 2nd floor of the library.
 Laser printing in the library is also provided without charge.
 Please see a reference librarian or other library staff on duty (2nd & 4th floors) to release print jobs from the queue.
 In addition to laser printing and photocopying, we have a digital sender that allows library users to easily convert paper black and white and color documents to digital formats (.pdf, .jpg, or .tif) and send via e-mail.
 It is equipped with a 50 sheet auto document feeder as well as a flatbed scanner.
 Use of the digital sender, which is located on the 2nd floor of the library next to the laser printer, is free of charge.